 - Blog: 13 Awesome Things to Do in Iceland.

-There are a few cultural experiences you might want to join in during your vacation in Iceland.
+There are a few cultural experiences you might want to join in on during your vacation in Iceland in April.

-Iceland’s cultural life in April revolves around the First Day of Summer (‘sumardagurinn fyrsti’).
-It takes place on the first Thursday following 18 April.
-This national day is celebrated around the country and is based on a Viking tradition.
+Iceland’s cultural life in April revolves around the First Day of Summer, known in Icelandic as sumardagurinn fyrsti.
+It takes place on the first Thursday after April 18 and is celebrated nationwide.

-Back in the day, this was the start of the longer days of summer when the calendar looked a bit different.
-It’s similar to today’s spring equinox.
-Locals will be off work and you might see parades, people waving flags, and musicians playing in the streets.
+It’s rooted in a Viking tradition and once marked the start of longer summer days, when the calendar was different.
+Today, it’s somewhat comparable to the spring equinox.
+Locals typically have the day off work, and you may see parades, flags waving, and musicians performing in the streets.

-Just to highlight it’s not quite summer yet, the AK Extreme snowboarding festival is also held every April.
-This one is hosted in North Iceland.
+To highlight that it’s not quite summer yet, the AK Extreme snowboarding festival also takes place every April.
+This event is held in North Iceland and brings together riders and spectators for snowboarding competitions and winter sports celebrations.

-If you enjoy music, then consider including the Westfjords in your April itinerary of Iceland.
-The music festival I Never Went South is held over Easter weekend in the fjords’ main settlement, Ísafjörður.
+If you enjoy live music, consider adding the Westfjords to your April itinerary.
+The I Never Went South music festival is held over Easter weekend in the region’s main town, Ísafjörður.
+It features a mix of Icelandic artists in an intimate, local setting.

-Those traveling to Iceland with kids may want to pop by the Children’s Culture Festival in Reykjavík.
-It’s a fun way to entertain the little ones.
-There are usually exhibitions and activities for a range of ages.
+Traveling in April to Iceland with kids?
+The Children’s Culture Festival in Reykjavík is a fun way to entertain younger visitors.
+The festival usually includes exhibitions, performances, and hands-on activities designed for a wide range of ages.

 Where you go during your April visit depends on how much time you have.

 In town for a few days?
-Stay in Reykjavík and take day tours to top locations such as the Golden Circle route.
-If you have 1 or 2 weeks to spend on our stunning island, then drive the Ring Road on an epic road trip.
+Stay in Reykjavík in April and take day tours to top destinations, such as the Golden Circle.
+If you have 1 or 2 weeks to spend, then drive the Ring Road on an epic road trip.
 Or have a private driver-guide take you on an unforgettable tour.
 The choice is yours!

-These are the places we recommend you add to your itinerary in April:
+These are the places we recommend you add to your itinerary in Iceland in April:

 1. Westfjords